edggge/docs-site/docs/smart-chain/guides/concepts/bsc-gov.md

 There are many system parameters to control the behavior of the BSC:

-**a.**     **slashing threshold, cross-chain transfer fees, relater reward amount etc. All these parameters are all in system contracts and should be flexible.**
+**a.**     **All these parameters of BSC system contracts should be flexible: slashing threshold, cross-chain transfer fees, relayer reward amount**

-**b.**     **params on BBC.**
+**b.**     **BC parameters**

-All these parameters will be determined by BSC Validator Set together through a proposal-vote process based on their staking.
+All these smart-contract parameters will be determined by BSC Validator Set together through a proposal-vote process based on their staking.
 Such the process will be carried on BC, and the new parameter values will be picked up by corresponding system contracts via a cross-chain communication.

 ## Design Principles

-For BC:
+**For BC:**

 a.
-Code reuse.
-Reuse most of the structure of proposal and vote, and the logic about propose and vote.
+Codebase reuse: Reuse most of the structure of proposal and vote, and the logic about propose and vote.

 b.
-Available at once.
-The cross chain package should be available once the proposal passed.
+Available at once: The cross-chain package should be available once the proposal passed.

-For BSC:
+**For BSC:**

 a.
 Uniform interface.
-The contracts who are interested with these parameters only need implement thea same interface.
+The contracts who are interested in these parameters only need to implement the same interface.

 b.
 Extensible.
-When add new system contract, there is no need to modify any other contracts.
+When adding a new system contract, there is no need to modify any other contracts.

 c.
 Failure toleration.
-Can skip false proposal and go on.
+Validators could vote to skip false proposals and go on.

 d.
 Multiplexing.
-Now we have only parameters gov, but in future we may have be more gov func.
+Now we have only parameters gov, but in the future, there will be more governance functions.

 ### Workflow